This site requires a more recent version of Adobe Flash Player to function properly.

-Dr Pepper Snapple had been able to increase its market share very slightly through 2009-2012 as Coca-Cola and PepsiCo increased their focus overseas.
-The company's market share stood at 16.9% in the North American CSD market in 2013.
-Going forward, as North American CSDs is a mature market, we expect the company's share to remain around 17%.
+Dr Pepper Snapple had been able to increase its market share very slightly through 2009-2014, as Coca-Cola and PepsiCo increased their focus overseas.
+The company's market share stood at 17% in the North American CSD market in 2014.
+Going forward, as North American CSDs is a mature market, we don't expect any sharp rise in the company's market share.

 - Renewed focus by PepsiCo on its soft drink portfolio

 - PepsiCo spends almost 5x the money spent by Dr Pepper on advertising and marketing.
 Although PepsiCo also spends on snack foods and has half of its business outside the U.S., the company has invested a significant amount in its U.S. beverages division, in a bid to fuel growth in its ailing soda business.
 PepsiCo also sponsored the Superbowl along with tie-ups with 50 Cent and several movies.
 This can potentially affect Dr Pepper Snapple's market share negatively.